ankane/chartkick/guides/Chartjs-Plugins.md

 import "chartjs-plugin-annotation"
 ```

-For esbuild, rollup.js, Webpack, and Webpacker, install the NPM package and use:
+For Bun, esbuild, rollup.js, and Webpack, install the NPM package and use:

 ```javascript
 import { Chart } from "chart.js"